swainechen/chenlab-training/websites/gis-aws/content/07-Create-Image/02-StopIntsnace.md

 1. Before stopping, copy all the required data from /tmp to a more persistent storage as stopping the instance will clear out /tmp.
 Copy all the required files to the EBS volume we mounted previously, at **/mnt/volume1**, before proceeding.

-Make sure to set the persmissions to the directory prior to copying.
+Make sure to set the permissions to the directory prior to copying.

 ```bash
 sudo chmod -R 777 /mnt/volume1/